Travel Insurance for Africa from USA 2026

 • Embarking on a journey to Africa is an exciting adventure filled with diverse landscapes, vibrant cultures, and unforgettable experiences.

-• From the majestic savannahs of East Africa to the bustling markets of West Africa and the stunning landscapes of Southern Africa, the continent offers a wealth of opportunities for travelers seeking adventure, relaxation, and cultural enrichment.
+• From the majestic savannahs of East Africa including popular destinations like Kenya and Tanzania to the bustling markets of West Africa and the stunning landscapes of Southern Africa, the continent offers a wealth of opportunities for travelers seeking adventure, relaxation, and cultural enrichment.

 • Africa is characterized by diverse geography, including vast deserts, lush rainforests, expansive savannahs, and towering mountain ranges.